Our Team

 Melanie Renwick (she/her/they/them) came to Satellite in 2021 as a volunteer and then moved into a Youth Worker role for our camps programs in 2022.
 Her background is in supporting young mothers and families facing mental health challenges, re-engaging with communities, and in education.
 She has always dreamed of working for an organisation that truly celebrates Lived Experience and hopes to empower and advocate for families so that they can make informed choices over their own lives.
 When they are not working, Melanie loves to enjoy time in the country, bushwalking, and sharing new experiences with her four children.

-Pamela Mardones - Marketing and Communications Officer
+Pamela Mardones - Digital Marketing and Communications Lead

 Pamela Mardones (she/her) is a Chilean who one day decided she wanted to move overseas to expand her horizons.
 She is passionate about learning new things, although her major passion is marketing.
 Throughout her life, she has studied piano, photography, and now she is studying coding.
 She believes that her experience, combined with her positive attitude, can bring all the necessary ingredients to create a positive impact at Satellite Foundation.
 Outside of work, she enjoys running and spending time with her doggy and partner, discovering new places in Victoria.

-Rachel Lee - Designer
+Rachel Lee - Brand & Design Lead

-After a career and educational pivot, Rachel went on to study graphic design, having always wanted to pursue the career as a child.
+Rachel (she/her) has a long history working in the community mental health sector in various roles including service coordination, psychosocial group facilitation, outreach and youth residential in-reach.
+After a career and educational pivot, Rachel went on to study graphic design.
 Over the years she has gained a wealth of experience from her time as a freelancer and within agency settings.
 She has worked collaboratively with both local and global brands, showcasing her creative versatility and can-do attitude.
+Outside of work, Rachel enjoys swimming, any crafty, playing the drums and walking her large Groodle.

-Sarah Smith - School Liaison Officer
+Sita Fatchen - Family Liaison Officer

 Tanya Thorpe - People & Culture Business Partner